sethgreen23/Codewars.com_mySolutions/JS/README.md

 # ShortestWord
 Simple, given a string of words, return the length of the shortest word(s).
 String will never be empty and you do not need to account for different data types.

+# ValidParentheses
+Write a function called that takes a string of parentheses, and determines if the order of the parentheses is valid.
+The function should return true if the string is valid, and false if it's invalid.